nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 3. Artificial intelligence

-Artificial intelligence builds upon good search, which builds upon good content.
+Artificial intelligence builds upon good search.
+Good search builds upon good content.

-Retrieval-augmented generation (RAG) is a hybrid of search and AI.
-AI can't fit your entire website into its brain, so it searches your content and summarises the first few results.
-RAG only works if its built on top of a good search.
-AI can only generate answers from your content if it finds it.
+Usually, AI can't fit your entire website into its brain, so it searches your website and generates a response from the first few results.
+This is called retrieval-augmented generation (RAG).

-RAG is a common technique used in developing expert AI.
-It would likely be used if you develop a chatbot, AI search and other AI tools.
-In other words, before you build a good AI, you must build a good search.
+If you build a chatbot, AI search and other AI tools, you will likely use RAG.
+RAG only works well if your search works well.
+In other words, to build a good AI, you must first build a good search.

 ### 4. Feasibility assessment

 #### Search

-Search is a feature.
-Good search is a project.
+Search is a feature. *Good* search is a project.
 Given your budget, aim for "good enough".

 Lexical search is good enough, and it's very easy to implement.
 It meets most people's expectations, especially on a small website with a few hundred pages.
 It's also easy to suggest different types of results in the search bar (categories, tags and pages), like in the CityLab prototypes.